neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

             Presenter->>Model: Unselect current reduction plan
             Note right of Model: Update selected plan name ("") Model->>Presenter: Return status
+            Presenter->>View: Return status
+            Note left of View: Status Success Message <Create a new reduction plan.> (timeout=5sec)

+    When the user first lands in the page, the Tab with be in this mode, too.
+    The success message is displayed in the status bar to indicate that the user is in the "Create mode" state.
+    Success messages will disappear after 5 seconds.

 #.
 Create/Edit a reduction plan - Submit button: handle_submit_reduction_plan(reduction_plan_parameters)